clebert/esbuild-html-plugin/README.md

 > An esbuild plugin that generates an HTML file.

 This esbuild plugin allows the creation of an HTML file featuring output URLs of bundled assets, while supporting customization of head and body elements.
-The esbuild's `minify` option handles minification.

 ## Installation